 A good tattoo artist will be able to successfully mimic the brushstroke-like component of an enso circle as they tattoo the design onto your skin.

-Although many tattoo artists will be able to get the job done, it’s best to find an artist who specializes in brushstroke tattoos like trash polka or watercolor style.
+Although many tattoo artists will be able to do the tattoo, you should specifically look for an artist who specializes in brushstroke tattoos.

-These are the people who are best able to create an authentic-looking enso circle tattoo.
+These are the people who are best able to create an authentic-looking Zen circle tattoo.